 You're your own credible witness.

-And overall, that they just avoid people like Bill Cosby or Harvey Weinstein, uh take your agent with him if you're gonna go meet with them.
+And overall, that they just avoid people like Bill Cosby or Harvey Weinstein.

-If it's too good to be true, it probably is they want something else.
+If it's too good to be true, it probably is.

-This goes, Danielle, uh this doesn't this is not sex.
+This goes, Danielle, this is not sex.

 This is violence to me.

-Um I I don't even know what the right word or description is for it.
+I don't even know what the right word or description is for it.

-There's what, 57 women that have gone public about this.
+There's, what, 57 women that have gone public about this?

-Uh what is your interpretation of this?
+What is your interpretation of this?

 Do you know what I mean?

-I'm uh I mean I I guess there's a sexual act, but it this is bigger than that, drugging them, incapacitating them the way it is a power.
+I mean, I guess there's a sexual act, but this is bigger than that, drugging them, incapacitating them.

-John thing is exactly right.
+Jonathan is exactly right.

 Sexual assaults are crimes of power.